cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## Create a group

-For creating a group you must decide who is the admin and who are the members.
+For creating a group, we must decide who is the admin and who are the members.
-Each members has a voting weight that is used to calculate their voting power in the group.
+All members have a voting weight that is used to calculate their voting power in the group.

-Let's create a `members.json` file that contains group memebers of a football association.
+Let's create a `members.json` file that contains group members of a football association.
 Replace `aliceaddr` and `bobaddr` by the address of Alice (`$ALICE_KEY`) and Bob (`$BOB_KEY`).